 The California Fair Employment and Housing Act (the “FEHA”) protects employees from retaliation if they do any of the following:

-- Oppose acts of harassment or employment discrimination or an employer's failure to grant required pregnancy/family leave;
+- Oppose acts of harassment (sexual harassment or non-sexual harassment) or employment discrimination or an employer’s failure to grant required pregnancy/family leave;

-- File a complaint about harassment or discrimination;
+- File a complaint about harassment or workplace discrimination;

 - Testify or assist in any proceeding under the FEHA; or

 - Request workplace accommodations for their religious beliefs or observance or for a disability.7

 FEHA retaliation under California employment law occurs when any of the above activities by an employee is a substantial motivating factor for adverse employment actions against, or discriminatory treatment of, that employee.8

 Example: Robia is a Muslim.
 She gets a job at a call center working long shifts.